-In contrast with the importance that Council had attached during the legislative negotiations to the objective of securing a key role in the implementation of crisis instruments, the same Council has then not made a significant use of the possibilities that the newly acquired powers have offered.
-It is somehow remarkable that in none of the many instance in which the Council had to adopt implementing decisions under SURE or the RRF it decided to reject or amend the Commission's proposals, or to request their modification as a condition for adoption.
-Rather, the proposals for implementing decisions put forward by the Commission have systematically been confirmed after relatively short deliberations in Council.
+In stark contrast with the importance that Council had attached during the legislative negotiations to the objective of securing a key role in the implementation of crisis instruments, the same Council has then not really made use of the possibilities that the newly acquired powers have offered.
+It is somehow remarkable that in none of the many instance in which the Council had to adopt implementing decisions under SURE or the RRF (the Ukraine Facility has not let yet to acts of implementation) it decided to reject or even amend the Commission's proposal, or to request its modification as a condition for adoption.
+Rather, the proposal for implementing decisions put forward by the Commission have systematically been confirmed - or, as they say, rubber stamped - after relatively short deliberations in Council.

 In the case of the Ukraine Facility, the Commission's proposal for a Council decision49 was modified during Council deliberations.
-The modifications, however, were very limited: in the operative part of the Council decision50 as adopted, Article 4 on the entry into force was added, correcting an omission of a technical nature; in the recital, some additions underline the importance for Ukraine of respecting certain obligations of Ukraine in the implementation of the Plan (e.g. addition of a last sentence in recital 20, clarifying the scope of reporting obligations for Ukraine; addition of a last sentence in recital 19, recalling the rules on procurement as defined in the Ukraine Facility Regulation itself).
+The modifications, however, were very limited: in the operative part of the Council decision50 as adopted, Article 4 on the entry into force was added, correcting an omission of a technical nature; in the recital, some additions underlined the importance for Ukraine of respecting certain obligations of Ukraine in the implementation of the Plan (e.g. addition of a last sentence in recital 20, clarifying the scope of reporting obligations for Ukraine; addition of a last sentence in recital 19, recalling the rules on procurement as defined in the Ukraine Facility Regulation itself).
 More significantly, no changes were introduced to the Annex to the Council decision which details the reforms and investment projects described in the Ukraine Plan, including the qualitative and quantitative steps to be achieved by Ukraine.

-Thus, the practice shows that once presented with the result of a lengthy and complex negotiation, and required to act within a very limited time frame, the Council has little margin for reopening an agreement that has already been reached bilaterally.
+Thus, the practice shows that once presented with the result of a lengthy and complex negotiation, and required to act within a very limited time frame, the Council will have little margin for reopening an agreement that has already been reached bilaterally.

 The Council played a more significant role in occasion of the first application of the Conditionality Regulation which led to the adoption of measures against Hungary.
-51 In this case the Council did exercise control both on the process (by extending the deadline for the adoption of measures so to allow Hungary to adopt additional remedial measures that could have remedied the rule of law issues identified in the Commission's proposal) and on the substance so to include in the assessment the evaluation of the additional remedial measures adopted by Hungary in the time span between the Commission's proposal and the measures.
-52 Crucially, on the basis of that assessment, the Council concluded for the adoption of measures of a different - and lower - level of
+51 In this case the Council did exercise control both on the process (by extending the deadline for the adoption of measures so to allow Hungary to adopt additional remedial measures that could have remedied the rule of law issues identified in the Commission 's porposal) and on the substance, as its implementing decision went beyond the elements considered by the Commission, as to include in the assessment of the additional remedial measures adopted by Hungary after the proposal.
+52 Crucially, on the base of that assessment, the Council concluded for the adoption of measures of a different - and lower - level of